music-suite/music-suite/docs/src/User-Guide.md

 ## Prelude/Inspectable

-The @[Inspectable] class represents types that can be converted into a standard musical representation and exported via an *output backend*.
+The [Inspectable][ref-Inspectable] class represents types that can be converted into a standard musical representation and exported via an *output backend*.
 The top-level music expression in a file needs to be inspectable.

 In some cases, the generality of the Music Suite library leads to ambiguity when selecting the type of the top-level expression.
 The `Music` type defined in `Music.Prelude` can be used as a default.